Nefertiti, figlia del sole

 Nefertiti, figlia del sole is a 1994 Italian film directed by Guy Gilles.

 Synopsis

 The film follows the theory that Nefertiti was a princess of the Mitanni, sent to marry Pharaoh Amenhotep III, then taken by Akhenaten as his wife.
-The plot is based on the desire for an archaeologist to find a means revive himself several millennia after his death.
+The plot is based on the desire for an archaeologist to find a means to revive himself several millennia after his death.